 Into Ice Cubes

 On a hot summer day, there’s nothing better than a cool drink filled with ice.
-You can transform any drink by adding ice, even a glass of water.
+You can transform any drink by adding ice, even a glass of water (but don't put glass in the freezer without confirming it won't break first).
 But it can also help with complicated cocktails, soft drinks, and many other beverages.

 How long does it take for water to freeze into ice cubes?
 In many cases, it takes one to four hours to freeze an ice tray.
 This time assumes the ice tray is a standard one.
 It doesn’t have oversized cubes, and they're spread evenly over a large area.